 Finding and learning about these design resources was a thoroughly fun process, so we truly hope that you will find some inspiration of your own here, and perhaps even grab a few resources for future use, or for use in a project that you are currently working on.
-Sketch users are welcome to submit their own freebies and free downloads through the comments, we read them all and will most likely feature you in this post if you have got something great to offer.
+Sketch users are welcome to submit their own freebies and free downloads through the comments.
+We will read them all and will most likely feature you in this post if you have something great to offer.

 Mockup Devices Collection

 We are turning away from the desktop computer revolution, into a more concise era where portable devices are leading the way for online shopping, content consumption, and instant messaging.
 It’s getting more and more important to focus on creating content, and building content around modern devices that enable users to browse and experience the web just like they would on a desktop.
-When making mockups, prototypes, and samples of an application — we should strive to make a copy for each popular device out there, and to help you save time mimicking the most popular devices, here is a collection of mobile and tablet device mockups.
+When making mockups, prototypes, and samples of an application, we should strive to make a copy for each popular device out there.
+And to help you save time, here is a collection of mobile and tablet device mockups.
 Great for displaying your support for the devices that can run your platform, or simply to overlay these mockups with functional versions of your app.

 Checkout UI Sketch

-Designing can consume the whole day when working on specific parts of an application / platform, little things like the checkout page require careful attention to be built with a feeling that the checkout process is going to be secure, and safe.
-This Checkout UI mockup uses standard design patterns that will flow in many varieties of design, and with a little customization would find home on pretty much any app out there that provides checkout features to their customers.
-Save some time doing design work, and focus on more unique aspects of your app.
+Designing can consume the whole day when working on specific parts of an application or platform.
+Little things like the checkout page require careful attention to be built with a feeling that the checkout process is going to be secure and safe.
+This Checkout UI mockup uses standard design patterns that will flow in many design varieties.
+Furthermore, with a little customization, it would find its home on pretty much any app that provides checkout features to their customers.
+Save some time doing design work, and focus on the more unique aspects of your app.

 Files Downloaded Sketch

-This little mockup is an on-boarding template for a company that wants to use a welcome screen to explain to new users, or existing users, what the application is about, and give them a straightforward ‘enter’ button to help them access the app.
-Nice little widget that you can customize to fit within the apps screens where a transition is required.
+This little mockup is an on-boarding template for a company that wants to use a welcome screen to explain to new or existing users what the application is about, and give them a straightforward ‘enter’ button to help them access the app.
+Nice little widget that you can customize to fit within the apps screens where transition is a requirement.

 Planner Dashboard Concept

 More than a hundred downloads for this beautiful dashboard concept.
-It is divided in three parts: left sidebar, the middle, and the right sidebar.
-Left sidebar focuses on the navigation menu of the dashboard, the middle is for actual plans and who is attending any of them, while the right sidebar focuses on your own personal tasks that you wish to create.
-Ghani Pradita is the designer behind this concept, give him a thumbs up for this amazing artwork.
+It is divided in three parts: the left, middle, and right sidebar.
+Left sidebar focuses on the navigation menu of the dashboard.
+The middle is for actual plans and who may be attending any of them.
+Meanwhile, the right sidebar focuses on your own personal tasks that you wish to create.
+Ghani Pradita is the designer behind this concept; give him two thumbs up for this amazing artwork.

 Customize Product UI Kit

-Product pages for any modern online store are getting more modern, more digital, and certainly much more flexible.
+Product pages for online stores are getting more modern, digital, and certainly much more flexible.
 This freebie from Rodrigo Borges is for creating a product customization page on your online store.
-The concept lets a user select a variety of options for the final product, and make a final purchase.
-The design is borrowed from original Apple’s sales pages, where you can make final adjustments to the products that you wish to purchase.
+The concept lets a user select a variety of options for the final product, and finally make the purchase.
+The design is borrowed from Apple’s original sales pages, where you can make final adjustments to the products that you wish to purchase.

 Food And Drinks UI

-Food apps don’t have to be the traditional content-heavy platforms that we are accustomed to on the web, instead — with some careful designing, we can create ‘cards’ for our food related stories, and display them in a more effective and appealing manner, as can be seen in this concept UI.
-Three darks that display different types of foods and drinks with a little description behind them, explaining how to achieve the end result.
-This could work really well for a food network that wants to publish small and easy to do recipes, with a modern and professional feel to it.
+Food apps don’t have to be the traditional content-heavy platforms that we are accustomed to on the web.
+Instead, with some careful designing, we can create ‘cards’ for our food-related stories, and display them in a more effective and appealing manner, as can be seen in this concept UI.
+Three cards that display different types of food and drink, with a little description behind them, explaining how to achieve the end result.
+This could work really well for a food network that wants to publish small and easy recipes, with a modern and professional feel to it.

 Ranjith Alingal is sharing with others his mockup of what a good stats application UI should look like.
-It’s one thing to understand how statistics work, and incorporate them through code, but we still have to focus on creating an actual UI for the raw output of stats.
-If you have been struggling in that department, Ranjith Alingal’s freebie will give you some piece of mind.
-The concept is meant for apps that would like to recap statistics of a particular area of the business, with the ability to report up to 30 day logs too.
+It’s one thing to understand how statistics work and incorporate them through code.
+But we still have to focus on creating an actual UI for the raw output of stats.
+If you have been struggling in that department, this freebie will give you some peace of mind.
+The concept is meant for apps that would like to recap statistics of a particular area of the business, with the ability to report up to 30-day logs, too.

-Onboarding remains as one of the most thorough processes of explaining to the new user as to what he is signing up for, and what he can expect from becoming a member to your platform.
-Finding the right way to onboard is crucial, because these days, simple signup and use the platform techniques don’t work so well anymore.
-Rodrigo Borges has published a free onboarding UI with a red color scheme, divided into three parts — allowing you to edit the main icons and text area to explain to your users what they are getting themselves into.
+Onboarding remains as one of the most thorough processes of explaining to a new user what he is signing up for, and what he can expect from becoming a member to your platform.
+Finding the right way to onboard is crucial, because these days, simple signup and using the platform techniques don’t work so well anymore.
+Rodrigo Borges has published a free onboarding UI with a red color scheme, divided into three parts.
+This allows you to edit the main icons and text area for further explanations.
 These onboarding screens work really well for mobile apps, and we couldn’t emphasize their importance more than we already do.

 Google – Material Icons for Sketch

 Bring some material design into your projects.
-Even the official Facebook Messenger app is pushing out material design for their Android devices, and so many more startups focus to build their new apps with the help of material design, this design standard is maturing faster than anything we have seen in the last decade.
+Even the official Facebook Messenger app is pushing out material design for their Android devices.
+And so, many more startups focus to build their new apps with the help of material design.
+This design standard is maturing faster than anything we have seen in the last decade.
 Here we have a freebie of material design icons, ready to be used in your projects, whether mobile or desktop.
-Download count is adding up fast.
+Download count is also adding up fast.

-A very modern ‘location card’ for travel websites that offer deals on holidays, or general traveling experiences to their customers.
+A very modern ‘location card’ for travel websites that offer deals on holidays or general traveling experiences to their customers.
 The concept uses the approach of displaying a background image of the location that is being offered, and a nice ‘card’ overlay to discuss the trip details more thoroughly.
-Will work really well for both desktop websites, and mobile apps.
-Uniqueness and modernization always keeps customers peeled to their screens.
+Will work really well for both desktop websites and mobile apps.
+Uniqueness and modernization always keep customers hooked to their screens.

 Ustraa iOS Mobile App

-Ustraa is a concept app that focuses on eCommerce, more specifically — focuses on selling individual brand products with an exciting, and sleek design.
-Product listings, product pages, everything is included in this full mobile app concept, so what’s required of you is to grab the freebie and explore the possibilities.
-It’s always best to use an existing app design, especially in the phase where only a prototype is necessary.
+Ustraa is a concept app that focuses on eCommerce.
+More specifically, it focuses on selling individual brand products with an exciting and sleek design.
+Product listings, product pages, everything is included in this full mobile app concept.
+What’s left for you to do is to grab the freebie and explore the possibilities.
+It’s always best to use an existing app design, especially when only a prototype is necessary.

-Wish to run a platform that helps people to upload stuff, be it personal or for everyone’s use?
-Building up a concept design just for this purpose alone will take a ton of time, there are so many upload scripts out there, all of which use their unique approach to design, and flow of elements.
-Give yourself some space, grab this Upload Widget UI and build a prototype that won’t suck the living life out of you.
-It’s actually quite reasonably well design as well.
+Want to run a platform that helps people upload stuff, be it personal or for everyone’s use?
+Building a concept design just for this purpose alone will take a ton of time.
+There are so many upload scripts out there, all of which use their unique approach to design and flow of elements.
+Give yourself some space, grab this Upload Widget UI, and build a prototype that won’t suck the living life out of you.
+It’s actually quite well designed, as well.

-When you hear the name Electro App, the first thing that may pop in your head right away is..it’s a music application!
+When you hear the name Electro App, the first thing that may pop in your head right away is it’s a music application!
 Nah, not in this case.
-Electro App is a literal application concept for an application that can help in tracking electricity use in your household, or at work.
+Electro App is a literal application concept that can help in tracking electricity use in your household or at work.
 Enter your daily usage and get an output of how much you should expect to pay by the end of the month.
 We love when designers take the initiative to build unique mockups and UI concepts that can steer developers into a new category of ideas.

 Sign Up Card

-Signup forms have grown from traditional username/password forms, to highly sophisticated designs that continue to emphasize the overall theme of the website / app design.
-If a signup form is on your to-do list, then perhaps take a closer look at this signup card that’s beautifully designed to feature a separate signup form, and a sidebar for any additional info you wish to convey to new users.
+Signup forms have grown from traditional username/password forms, to highly sophisticated designs that continue to emphasize the overall theme of the website/app design.
+If a signup form is on your to-do list, then take a closer look at this signup card.
+It is beautifully designed to feature a separate signup form and a sidebar for any additional info you wish to convey.

-Where would the world be without email, or even instant messaging!
-Mail App is a concept UI work that features an inbox outlet that you can turn into a personal email design for your existing platform.
-It will require some work to style a standalone email platform, but if you are building for personal use — this should be a beneficial starting point to give you some ideas on how email inboxes work.
+Where would the world be without email, or even instant messaging?
+Mail App is a concept UI work that features an inbox outlet which you can turn into a personal email design for your existing platform.
+It will require some work to style a standalone email platform; but if you are building for personal use, this should be a beneficial starting point to give you some ideas on how email inboxes work.

-Perhaps a better name would have been a Digital Wallet Concept, nonetheless, this is a beautiful digital wallet that you can integrate in your platform that deals with financial aspects of a business.
-Perhaps you are running an auctioning website, and people can load credits into their account, this concept will give you enough room to play around, and design a wallet that will feel great, and look modern.
+Perhaps a better name for this would be Digital Wallet Concept.
+Nonetheless, this is a beautiful digital wallet that you can integrate in your platform that deals with financial aspects of a business.
+Perhaps you are running an auctioning website, and people can load credits into their account.
+This concept will give you enough room to play around, and design a wallet that will feel great and look modern.

 Farm Vector Icons

 We didn’t forget about icons, so here are a couple of UI kits and other concepts specifically for icons.
-First one is an icon set, vector, for farmers, or farming related apps.
-The icons include tractor, carrot, apple, starch, cow, farmer, bird, house, and a couple of others that will work in designs related to doing farming.
+First one is an vector icon set for farmers or farm-related apps.
+The icons include a tractor, carrot, apple, starch, cow, farmer, bird, house, and a couple of others that will work in designs related to doing farming.

 iOS Icons Freebie

 These icons feature several different and popular applications that you can find on the App Store.
-If you ever wondered what it is like to built an icon from a scratch, now you have access to a layered Sketch file that will do the rundown for you, how to build a professional icon from the ground up.
-Great for learning how to build your own app icon, and perhaps you can even borrow some ideas and elements from this freebie.
+If you ever wondered what it’s like to built an icon from a scratch, now you have access to a layered Sketch file that will do the rundown for you, how to build a professional icon from the ground up.
+Great for learning how to build your own app icon.
+Perhaps you can even borrow some ideas and elements from this freebie.

 20 Dashboard Icons Sketch